-Explain what your next steps for learning will be to advance your students' engagement with the lesson, their grade-level content-specific learning, and their academic language- development.
+Explain what your next steps for learning will be to advance your students' engagement with the lesson, their content-specific learning, and their development of academic language.
 You must cite evidence from Steps 1, 2, and/or 3.

-- 1. Based on your planning, teaching, checking for understanding, and reflecting, do you need to re-teach any part of the lesson content?
+- 1. Based on your planning, teaching, assessing (checking for understanding), and reflecting, do you need to re-teach any part of the lesson content?
 Explain why or why not. - 2.
-If you were to teach this lesson again, what would you do the same or differently to - a. improve higher-order thinking about the content for your students? - b. support your students' academic language and/or communication development and ELD? - 3.
-In the next content-specific lesson you plan for this group of students, explain how you would highlight or change the instruction to further affirm and validate your students' cultural and linguistic backgrounds. - 4.
-What was most successful for your students about how you collaborated with and/or facilitated instructional support personnel?
-How might you collaborate with and/or facilitate instructional support personnel differently for future lessons and why? - 5.
+If you were to teach this lesson again, what would you do the same or differently to - a. improve higher-order thinking/deep learning about the content for the whole class and the 3 focus students? - b. support the whole class's and the 3 focus students' academic language and ELD? - 3.
+In the next content-specific lesson you plan for this group of students, explain how you would highlight or change the instruction to further affirm and validate your students' cultural and linguistic backgrounds for the whole class and the 3 focus students? - 4.
 Based on what the whole class of students learned about the content and the academic language you were teaching, what will you teach next?

-You must cite evidence from your submission from Step 1, Step 2, and/or Step 3 (e.g., narrative, lesson plan, lesson plan rationale, video clips, annotations) for each prompt response.
+You must cite evidence from your submission from Step 1, Step 2, and/or Step 3 (e.g., narrative, lesson plan, lesson plan rationale, video clips, annotations) for each response.